Willard Straight Hall: 19th century

-The construction of Willard Straight Hall was initiated by Willard Dickerman Straight's widow, Dorothy Payne Whitney, as a memorial to her husband.
-The building was intended to lead to "the enrichment of the human contacts of student life", according to the speech Straight gave at the dedication of the hall.
-Cornell historian Corey Earle notes that in the era Willard Straight Hall was constructed, "it was unusual to have a building with no academic purpose".
-The concept of a "student union" building was a recent invention at the time—the first student union in North America, Houston Hall at the University of Pennsylvania, had opened in 1896.
-When Willard Straight Hall opened its doors in 1925, it was still one of only a few such structures in the country dedicated to student life.
-However, Cornell provided on-campus space for student organizations since its earliest days.
-In January 1870, Andrew Dickson White allocated a large room in the middle section of White Hall to be used as a "Society Hall."
-White donated $1,000 to furnish it subject to $300 in matching gifts from student organizations.
-Later, Barnes Hall was built to house the Students’ Christian Association in 1888.
+Willard Straight Hall's construction was initiated by Willard Straight's widow, Dorothy Payne Whitney as a memorial to her husband.
+The building was intended to lead to "the enrichment of the human contacts of student life," according to remarks given by Straight at the hall's dedication.
+Cornell historian Corey Earle notes that, at the time, "it was unusual to have a building with no academic purpose."
+The concept of a student union building initiated in 1896 with the opening of Houston Hall at the University of Pennsylvania in Philadelphia.